 The simple steps to making Instant Pot broccoli cheese soup are:

 Set the Instant Pot to saute mode on the normal setting for 3 minutes.
-Add the 2 tbsp of butter, onion, celery, garlic, and carrots and stir.
+Add the 2 tablespoon of butter, onion, celery, garlic, and carrots and stir.

 When the saute cycle is complete, add the broccoli and chicken broth.
 Stir and close the lid.
 Set to pressure cook on high for 2 minutes.
 Quickly release the steam once the cycle is complete.